 The Power of Feeling Your Regret: Letting Go for the New Year

 Regret is an emotion everyone experiences, no matter how successful or content we may feel.
-I want to emphasize that regret doesn't have to mean you wish your life had turned out differently; it just means there are feelings you need to acknowledge and release.
+Regret doesn't have to mean you wish your life had turned out differently; it just means there are feelings you need to acknowledge and release.
 Ignoring regret only makes it linger and quietly affect our joy, sometimes even our physical well-being.

 Regret Reflection Exercise: Action Steps